MQTT Essentials Part 3: Client, Broker and Connection Establishment

 Connect acknowledge flag

-The second flag in the CONNACK is the connect acknowledge flag.
-It signals the client, if the connection attempt was successful and otherwise what the issue is.
+The second flag in the CONNACK message is the connect acknowledge flag.
+This flag contains a return code that tells the client whether the connection attempt was successful..

-In the following table you see all return codes at a glance.
+Here are the return codes at a glance:.

 |Return Code||Return Code Response|

-A more detailed explanation of each of these can be found in the MQTT specification.
+For a more detailed explanation of each of these codes, see the MQTT specification.

-You maybe ask, how MQTT keeps the connection open, even when there are no messages send?
-Or how to know when a connection is lost?
-You have to be patient, but we will devote a whole blog inside of the essentials series to that topic later on.
+You might be wondering how MQTT keeps a connection open even when no messages are being sent, or how you know when a connection is lost.
+Don’t worry, we devote a whole issue of the essentials series to these topics later on.

-So that’s the end of part three in our MQTT Essentials series.
-We hope you learned at least one new thing about MQTT and looking forward to the next post about how publishing, subscribing and unsubscribing works in MQTT.
+That’s the end of part three in our MQTT Essentials series.
+We hope you learned at least one new thing about MQTT and that you will join us again next week for our post on publishing, subscribing, and unsubscribing in MQTT.

 To get the next part of this series as soon as it is released, enter your email in the subscription form below.
 If you prefer RSS, you can subscribe to our RSS feed here.